-With the parameters of Table 2, the bandwidth savings due to multi-objective probing is about 100 Kb/s.
+With the parameters of Table II, the bandwidth savings due to multiobjective probing is about 100 Kb/s.
 Separately, the loss probe stream is about 490 Kb/s, the delay probe stream is about 20 Kb/s, and the delay variation is about 60 Kb/s: a sum of about 570 Kb/s.
 With SLAM, the probe stream is actually about 470 Kb/s.
+This savings is due in part to sending a single probe packet (with tags) in place of multiple packets, and also from possibly sending a smaller probe packet than would otherwise be sent (as described above).
 Note that for the dumbbell topology, the SLAM parameters used in our experiments result in only about 0.3% of the bottleneck OC3 consumed for measurement traffic.
 For the star topology, three SLAM streams traverse links e_3 and e_4 (namely, for link e_3 , paths r_1 , r_3 and (e_5, e_3) are monitored, resulting in three streams traversing e_3).
 The measurement traffic consumption on these OC3 links is still less than 1% of the capacity.
+Note that the probe streams against which we compare SLAM are configured to consume the same per-stream bandwidth.

-6.2 Delay
+B. Delay

-Table 3 compares the true delay measured using the DAG-collected passive traces with the mean delay estimate produced by SLAM and the estimates produced using standard RFC 2679 [7] (Poissonmodulated probes), sent at the same rate.
+Table III compares the true delay measured using the DAGcollected passive traces with the mean delay estimate produced by SLAM and the estimates produced using standard RFC 2679 [6] (Poisson-modulated probes), sent at the same rate.
 Values are shown for each traffic scenario and are averages over full experiment duration.
 Note that the differences in true values are due to inherent variability in traffic sources, but the results are representative of tests run with different random seeds.
-First, we see in Table 3a that the SLAM results are close to the true values.
+We see that in Table III that the SLAM results are close to the true values.
 We also see that while results for the standard stream are close for the CBR and long-lived TCP traffic scenarios, they are less accurate for the more realistic self-similar traffic scenarios, with with relative errors ranging from about 25% to 120%.
-Second, we see that in Table 3b that the SLAM results are close to the true values, though somewhat less accurate than for the simple dumbbell topology.
-The accuracy of the mean delay estimate for the RFC 2679 stream varies over the range of traffic scenarios and paths, but is generally better than in the dumbbell topology.
+The accuracy of the mean delay estimate for the RFC 2679 stream varies in this scenario, but is consistent with results from the dumbbell topology (not shown), although results from the simpler topology tend to be slightly worse than in the star topology.
 A possible explanation for this behavior is that the increased level of aggregation of traffic sources in the star topology leads to an improvement in mean delay estimates.